reaver-flomesh/fsm-docs/content/en/guides/security/certificates.md

 ## mTLS and Certificate Issuance

 FSM uses mTLS for encryption of data between pods as well as Pipy and service identity.
-Certificates are created and distributed to each Pipy proxy via the SDS protocol by the FSM control plane.
+Certificates are created and distributed to each Pipy proxy by the FSM control plane.

 ## Types of Certificates